PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 .. figure:: images/iam.png

-The figure above shows the procedure of user authentication and authorization where the device code flow is used to allow users to run command-line tools.
+The figure above shows the procedure of user authentication and authorization, where the device code flow is used to allow users to run command-line tools.
 First, the user invokes a command-line tool which checks if a valid ID token is locally available.
 If not, the command-line tool sends an authentication request to Indigo IAM on behalf of the user and retrieves